howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 - `endpoint`: The HTTP endpoint for your Prisma API.
 It is actually required to deploy your Prisma API.
 It will be gerated when we deploy.
 - `datamodel`: This simply points to the _data model_ which is the foundation for the Prisma CRUD API.
+- `secret`: You want to protect your Prisma service and require requests against your Prisma API to be authenticated.
+This _secret is used to sign JWTs_ which need to be included in the `Authorization` header of any HTTP requests made against the API.
+Read more about that [here](https://www.prisma.io/docs/reference/prisma-api/concepts-utee3eiquo#authentication).

 All right, you're finally ready to deploy your Prisma service and the database that comes along! 🙌